 A cross-connection is any connection between your drinking water and any other source of water that combines the two when a backflow condition occurs, typically resulting in contamination of the water system.

 Backflow occurs when the water in your pipes (after the water meter in your building/facility) goes backward (opposite its normal direction).
 There are two situations that can cause the water to go backward (backflow):

 Backpressure: When the pressure in your pipes is greater than the pressure coming in.

 Back-siphonage: When there is a reduction of pressure in the water distribution system.

 All backflow prevention assemblies are to be tested annually at the owner’s expense (Ceres Municipal Code 6.16 and California Health and Safety Code 116800-116820).
-If you would like to view a list of certified testers, download our Certified Tester List (PDF).
+For a list of certified backflow testers, download or view our Certified Tester List (PDF).